Privacy Policy

 Information we collect about you and how it is used

-• Prospect information
+Prospect information

-This includes contact information and personal information about you which indicates that you may be interested in our products and services.
+This includes contact information and other personal information about you which indicates that you may be interested in our products and services.

-We may might receive this information because you have reached out to us directly, or where we may have spoken with you at an event, or because we have received your data from other sources (e.g. publicly available sources such as LinkedIn) and have identified a legitimate basis for a limited and targeted contact with you to assess your interest in our products or services.
+We may receive this information because you have reached out to us directly, or where we have spoken with you at an event, or because we have received your data from other sources (e.g. publicly available sources such as LinkedIn) and have identified a legitimate basis for a limited and targeted contact with you to assess your interest in our products or services.
 We will hold this data on our prospects database prior to you creating a full account with us, your rights over this data are as set out further below (see section “Your Rights”).

-• Information you give us as part of your general use of our services
+Information you give us as part of your general use of our services

 1. Technical information, which may include the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, operating system and platform;

-2. Information about your session, which may include the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page.
+2. Information about your session, which may include the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page; and

-We collect and process this information on the basis of our legitimate interest in understanding how users engage with our services and informing, developing and enhancing our services (e.g. ensuring content on the website is presented in the most effective manner for you).
+We collect and process this information on the basis of our legitimate interest in understanding how users engage with our services and informing, developing and enhancing our services (e.g. ensuring content on the website or platform is presented in the most effective manner for you).

 Information for promotional updates and communications